cicorias/njit-cs647-project1-team/project1/v1/README.md

 # current issues

 - needs to do modulus on ROT input value
-- needs to skip spaces
+- needs to use stack on Encrypt